-EY Czech Republic complies with the audit partner rotation requirements of the IESBA Code), Regulation (EU) 537/2014 of the European Parliament and of the Council of 16 April 2014 (EU 537/2014) and Act No. 93/2009 Coll. on Auditors, as well as the U.S. Securities and Exchange Commission (SEC), where required.
-EY Czech Republic supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining experience and knowledge of the business.
+EY Finland complies with the audit partner rotation requirements of the IESBA Code, Regulation (EU) 537/2014 of the European Parliament and of the Council of 16 April 2014 (EU 537/2014), and the Finnish Auditing Act, as well as the U.S. Securities and Exchange Commission (SEC), where required.
+EY

+Finland supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining experience and knowledge of the business.
 Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, helps strengthen independence and objectivity, and is an important safeguard of audit quality.

-Article 17 of the EU Audit Regulation No. 537/2014 requires for public interest entities the rotation of the lead engagement partner/signing auditor, and their engagement quality reviewer after 7 years.
-Following rotation, the lead audit engagement partner/signing auditor and engagement quality reviewer may not resume the lead partner/signing auditor or engagement quality reviewer role until at least three years have elapsed.
+Article 17 of the EU Audit Regulation No. 537/2014 requires for public interest entities the rotation of the lead engagement partner and the engagement quality reviewer after 7 years.
+Following rotation, the lead audit engagement partner and the engagement quality reviewer may not resume the lead partner or the engagement quality reviewer role until at least three years have elapsed.